aarij-anwer/lhl-notes/Week_2/Higher-Order.md

 Callback is a function passed into another for later execution.

-Built-in functions such as forEach, filter, and others can be called "Higher-Order Functions".
+Built-in functions such as `forEach`, `filter`, and others can be called "Higher-Order Functions".

 Higher-Order functions are a major aspect of Functional Programming.